Snowmobilers enjoy the well-maintained trails near Clam Lake. Ashland County offers more than 220 miles of snowmobile trails.

 The Northern Great Lakes Visitor Center is a great place to stop on your snowmobiling journey.
 The Center offers a special area to warm or dry your gloves and hang your helmet while exploring the facility’s displays and climbing the five-story observation tower which showcases the area.
 The Visitor Center is located off U.S. Highway 2 near the Tri-County Recreational Corridor.

-Important note: There is no snowmobiling allowed from Ashland to Bad River/Odanah as snowmobiling is not permitted on reservation land.
+Reminder: There is NO snowmobiling allowed from Ashland to Bad River/Odanah as snowmobiling is not permitted on reservation land.
 However, snowmobiling is allowed from Bad River east to the Upper Peninsula of Michigan.

-In addition to snowmobiling, Ashland offers cross-country skiing, hiking, snowshoeing, ice fishing, and sledding.
-And be sure to check the calendar listings on this website for information on our upcoming outdoor events.
+In addition to snowmobiling, Ashland County offers cross-country skiing, hiking, snowshoeing, ice fishing, and sledding.
+And be sure to check listings on our website, www.visitashland.com, for information on all of our upcoming outdoor events, including the 6th Annual King of the Bay Snowmobile Drag Races set for Feb.
+20, 2016, at Maslowski Beach on Lake Superior.

 The Northwest Wisconsin ATV & Snowmobile Corridor Trail Map features Ashland, Burnett, Douglas, Iron, Rusk, Barron, Chippewa, Washburn, Price, and Sawyer counties.
 This map will help you plan a trip to Northwest Wisconsin, and individual county maps will help you navigate the trails.